inBeat/inbeat-website/content/top-influencers/tiktok/fashion/_index.md

 ---
-title: Top 10 Fashion TikTok Influencers In 2023
+title: Top 10 Fashion TikTok Influencers In 2024
 description: >-
-  Find top fashion TikTok influencers in 2023.
-Most popular hashtags: #fyp #duet #ootd #foryou.
+  Find top fashion TikTok influencers in 2024.
+Most popular hashtags: #fyp #ootd #duet #cleargenius.
 platform: TikTok
-hits: 11312
+hits: 11251
-text_top: Identify the top-rated TikTok accounts on inBeat.
+text_top: See the best TikTok influencers on inBeat.
-text_bottom: Our database has 11312 TikTok influencers like this for you to collaborate.
+text_bottom: Our database aggregates 11251 TikTok influencers like this for you to pitch.
 profiles:
   - username: "fashionwithmae"
     fullname: >-